How wishes help

 How do we know?
 Here's what the experts say:

-In 2018, Make-A-Wish UK commissioned research by Aston University to find out how a wish has an impact on children diagnosed with a life-threatening condition, as well as their families.
-The university interviewed a number of families and six key themes emerged around the positive impact of a wish.
+In 2018, Make-A-Wish UK commissioned research by Aston University to find out how a wish has a positive impact on children diagnosed with a life-threatening condition, as well as their families.
+The university interviewed a number of families and six key themes emerged which highlight how a wish helps.

 Increased joy and happiness

-Many families described feeling overcome with intensely positive, joyful emotions including happiness and excitement when hearing that the wish would be granted.
-The anticipation during the build-up to a wish often had positive effects on a child’s emotional wellbeing.
+Many families described feeling overcome with intensely positive, joyful emotions including happiness and excitement when hearing that their wish would be granted.
+The anticipation phase, during the build-up to the day or week of their wish, often had positive effects on a child’s emotional wellbeing.
 Wishes were described as creating an environment where the child and family felt special, creating memories to last a lifetime.

 “This will stick with us for the rest of our lives; it wasn’t just a day trip out.
 This was an experience that wowed and amazed her and her brother and sister.”